saefy/quars/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+This is the Quars Framework Core, please use [saefy/quars-application](https://github.com/saefy/quars-application/) to create web apps with Quars.

 Quars is a PHP Framework for small projects, easy to implement.
 It uses Phroutes/phroutes for routing, blade template engine used in Laravel.